Profitbase/Episode-Docs/articles/flow/actions/sql-server/get-entities.md

 # Get entities

-Gets a list of entities based on a query agains a SQL Server database.
+Gets a list of entities from a query against a SQL Server database.

 An `entity` is a .NET object with one or more properties, for example